Director, Neglected Tropical Disease Support Center

 Patrick Lammie, PhD

-Patrick Lammie, PhD, is the chief scientist for the Neglected Tropical Diseases Support Center (NTD-SC), a program of The Task Force for Global Health.
+Patrick Lammie, PhD, is the director for the Neglected Tropical Diseases Support Center (NTD-SC), a program of The Task Force for Global Health.
 In this role, Dr. Lammie provides technical guidance and strategic oversight to NTD-SC’s operational research projects.